-The modulars are dated and as the utilization of the school is only 65%, consideration will be given to removing all six of the old units and replacing them with 4 new ones.
+The modulars are dated and as the utilization of the school is only 61%, consideration will be given to removing all six of the old units and replacing them with 4 new ones.
 This would increase the utilization and bring more efficiencies.

-In addition to the replacement of the mechanical/ventilation and electrical systems, 60 % of roof still needs to be replaced as it is past its life expectancy and the school should be equipped with sprinklers to meet code.
+In addition to the replacement of the mechanical/ventilation and electrical systems, the school should be equipped with sprinklers to meet code.
 Lastly, exterior windows and doors are original to the building and require replacement.